huseyinyilmaz/placebo/doc/index.rst

        def _get_headers(self, url, headers, body):
            ...

-From those methods _get_url and _get_method can be invoked on decorator initialization.
+From those functions, _get_url and _get_method can be invoked on decorator initialization.
 But rest of the methods must be called for each request.
-There for they can only be invoked from inside the decorator.
+Therefore, they can only be invoked from inside the decorator.
 (See `placebo/backends/` directory for example implementations.)

 Caveats
 =======

 Separate url types for different backends
 -----------------------------------------
 Placebo interface mostly has a backend agnostic interface.
-You can switch from one backend to another and your mocks keep working as expected.
+You can switch from one backend to another and your mocks should keep working as expected.
 Unfortunately, placebo interface is broken for regex urls.
-Each backend expects its regex urls in different type.
+Each backend expects its urls regexes in different formats.
 In practice, this is usually not a problem since tests do not usually use regex mocks and switching backends is not a common practice.
-Also rewriting urls in different type is not really a hard task.
+Also rewriting urls using different formats is not that hard to do.
 Still, this behaviour is broken by design.
 So we will try to fix this in the future.

 Httppretty backend problems
 ---------------------------
-httpretty monkey patches the sockets.
+httpretty monkey patches the socket interface.
 Because of that implementation there are some caveats that httpretty brings.

-First problem happens when multiple mocks matches current request.
-It that case we want first applied mock to be choosen.
-Unfortunately, because of the way httpretty works, mock being choosen randomly.
-In different systems different mocks can be choosen.
+First problem happens when multiple mocks match current request.
+It that case we want the first applied mock to be chosen.
+Unfortunately, because of the way httpretty works, mock is being chosen randomly.
+In different systems different mocks can be chosen.
 So as a solution, a project that must use httpretty instead of httmock must not apply intersecting mocks.
-This problem can only raise with heavy use of regex urls.
+This problem can only appear with heavy use of regex urls.

-Last httmock problem is sometimes pdb calls while httpretty is active, disables the mocks.
+Last httmock problem is sometimes when pdb is called while httpretty is active, it disables the mocks.
 This is not a common behavior.
 That happened to me couple times and I cannot reproduce it.
 So it is not a reason to use httpretty backend.